TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Heat and Drinking Water

-While there is no way to guarantee that you will not get sick during your stay in Egypt, there are a number of steps you can take to reduce your risk of becoming ill.
-First of all, make sure your immunization records are up to date before you leave the country.
-Also, be aware of where you are going to: a developing world country that is 97% desert.
-Egypt is incredibly hot during the summer months and dehydration is not uncommon, which is usually followed by fever and sickness.
-Drink plenty of water, wear high factor sunscreen, sunglasses, and a hat.
+While there is no way to guarantee that you will not get sick during your stay in Egypt, you can take several steps to reduce your risk of becoming ill.
+First, ensure your immunization records are current before you leave the country.
+Also, be aware of where you are going: a developing world country that is 97% desert.
+Egypt is incredibly hot during the summer, and dehydration is common, usually followed by fever and sickness.
+Drink plenty of water, and wear high-factor sunscreen, sunglasses, and a hat.
 Otherwise, you risk heat exhaustion and sunstroke, which may require urgent medical attention.
-On the subject of water, I want to note that Egyptian tap water is heavily chlorinated (and in my humble opinion, tastes awful).
-If you are not accustomed to it, it will upset your stomach and you will get diarrhea—I have witnessed all my American comrades fall ill because of it.
+On the subject of water, I want to note that Egyptian tap water is heavily chlorinated (and tastes awful).
+Suppose you are not accustomed to it; it will upset your stomach, and you will get diarrhea.
+In that case, I have witnessed all my American comrades fall ill because of it.
 To avoid getting sick, drink bottled water, which is readily available and cheap.

 Safety